indigo-dc/indigo-datacloud-releases/indigo2/fourth_update_of_indigo-2.md

 How to run the docker container

-* The IAM service is executed by starting the docker container with the following command:<\br>
+* The IAM service is executed by starting the docker container with the following command:</br>

 ```$ docker run --name iam-login-service \ ```</br>
 ```--net=iam -p 8080:8080 \ ```</br>